 Dutch Association for Migration Research, Netherlands

-The Standing Committee’s governance structure is built around a Board.
-The Board consists of 1 member per core institutions participating, in addition to a PhD network member, and an additional member from the institution, which is coordinating the Standing Committee, in total 8 members.
+The Standing Committee’s governance structure is built around a board.
+The board consists of 1 member per institutions participating, in addition to two PhD representatives, in total 10 members.

 University of Milan, Italy

 BICC (Bonn International Centre for Conflict Studies), Germany